bringing people closer to god and one another

 Lee was born and grew up in Michigan, where he was an elementary teacher for 10 years.
 Lured by the beauty of the west, he packed up and moved to Denver in 1970 and worked in oil and gas investment and later for a publishing company.
 It was in Denver that he came out as a gay man, discovered God, and found MCC, all at the same time!
 After 12+ years on the Board of Directors at MCC of the Rockies, he joined the staff as Church Administrator in January, 1995.
 That’s where he first met Rev. Tony Freeman, during his Interim Pastorate.
 In late 1998, Lee was lured again—this time by the ocean and sun, Pastor Tony, and a true heartfelt calling, to be Administrator at MCC San Diego.
 His interests / passions include photography, writing, hiking, travel, movies and trivia, and collecting penguins - but not real ones.
 He may be reached at x111 or via email.

-• Colin Eckstein - Office Manager
+• Colin Eckstein - Director of Administration and Programming

 • Armond Washington - Music Director